 5 Common Tests During Pregnancy You Must Have

 Pregnancy is one of the most transformative journeys in a woman’s life — filled with excitement, new experiences, and the constant desire to ensure both mother and baby remain in the best of health.
 Throughout these nine months, your doctor will recommend a series of tests to monitor your progress, detect any potential complications early, and ensure your baby’s growth is on track.
 While every pregnancy is unique, there are a few essential tests that nearly every expecting mother should undergo.
+Common Tests during Pregnancy you must have in your initial days.
+Below are the five most common tests during pregnancy and why they are so important for a safe and healthy journey to motherhood.

 1. Blood and Urine Screening at the First Visit

 Your first prenatal visit usually includes comprehensive blood and urine tests.
 These are fundamental to assessing your baseline health and identifying any risk factors early on.
+Common Tests during Pregnancy you must have in your initial days.

 • Blood Tests: These help determine your blood type, Rh factor, haemoglobin levels, and immunity to infections such as rubella or chickenpox.
 They also screen for infections like HIV, hepatitis B, and syphilis.